parsakhaz/fashn-tryon-extension/README.md

 ---

-**Ready to revolutionize your online shopping experience?
-Install the FASHN AI Try-On extension and try on clothes virtually before you buy!** 👗✨
+**Install the FASHN AI Try-On extension and try on clothes virtually before you buy!** 👗✨